I purchased an upgrade but PianoMeter just reverted to the Free version.

 Why is the app advertised as "Free" when it actually requires in-app purchases?

 This is probably my biggest annoyance with the Google Play Store, and one of my biggest regrets with how I set up the app.
 Google gives you two choices when you list a new app.
 You can list it for “free” and offer in-app purchases for upgrades, or you can charge upfront to install (and also potentially offer in-app purchases).
-I wanted there to be a way for people to evaluate whether the app would work on their device before making a large purchase, so I chose the “Free” version.
-That was an irreversible choice.
-Google doesn’t allow me to switch.

 Unfortunately the way Google markets apps, it’s very hard for me to make it clear that the app is not free.
 I put it front and center in the description (2nd and 3rd sentences) but Google now buries the description in the mobile version of the Play Store.
 And I added a popup when people first open the app, but by that time they’ve already invested time into installing it, so the popup feels like more of a “gotcha”.
 And unfortunately there’s no way for me to change the “Free” that Google puts on the button to install the app or influence their marketing strategy.